 - Large ultrasonic cleaner

 - Nitrile gloves

-Replace lid and turn on the Ultrasonic agitator.
+- Replace cover and turn on ultrasonic agitator.

-Note: Depending on geometry of part(s), saturation of wax in alcohol (cloudy appearance) and agitation speed, results will vary moderately on the amount of time the support wax is removed from the build part.
+Note: Depending on geometry of part(s), saturation of wax in alcohol (cloudy appearance) and agitation, results will vary moderately on the amount of time the support wax is removed from the build part.

-- Once the part(s) look free of support material, turn off agitator and remove basket from cleaner and place on dry paper towels.
+- Once the part(s) look free of support material, turn off agitator and remove part from Cleaner and place on dry paper towels.

-- Place the basket into a 2nd IPA bath (room temperature) to remove any residual support material off part.
-Slowly swirl the basket around manually for no more than 10 seconds.
+- Place part(s) into a 2nd IPA bath (room temperature) to remove any residual support material off part.
+Swirl part around manually for no more than 10 seconds.

-- Remove basket and place on dry paper towels.
+- Remove part(s) from 2nd IPA bath and place on dry paper towels.

-- Finished processed part(s) below.
-As you can see there is white residue left on the part(s).
-This is a combination of evaporated IPA and the dried surface of the wax.
+- Finished processed parts below.
+As you can see there is white residue left on the parts.
+This is evaporated IPA.
 This will have NO affect on casting.